-LEARNING RESOURCE CENTER
+LIBRARY AND LEARNING RESOURCE CENTER

-The renovated Learning Resource Center (LRC) opened in November, 2004, with new services dedicated to student success.
-The David Glenn Hunt Memorial Library, the LRC houses computer labs, group study rooms, a conference room, a Faculty Media Prep Lab, study carrels, Testing Center, Distance Learning, and a Cyber Café.
+The renovated Learning Resource Center (LRC) opened in November 2004, with new services dedicated to student success.
+The David Glenn Hunt Memorial Library houses computer labs, group study rooms, a conference room, a Faculty Media Prep Lab, study carrels, Testing Center, Distance Learning and a Cyber Café.

-David Glenn Hunt Memorial Library: The Library is located in the Learning Resource Center on the first floor of Regents Hall at the Main Campus.
-The Library was named for its first president, David Glenn Hunt.
-It was rededicated during the opening of Regents Hall in March, 1990.

-The Library serves all educational program areas of the College including university transfers, vocational/occupational education, adult/continuing education, and distance learning.
+David Glenn Hunt Memorial Library: The Library is located in the LRC on the first floor of Regents Hall at the Main Campus.
+Being named for the College's first president, David Glenn Hunt, the Library was rededicated during the opening of Regents Hall in March 1990, to serve all educational program areas of the College including university transfers, vocational/occupational education, adult/continuing education, and distance learning.

-The Library provides online public access catalog stations to its book collection, and online databases to its magazines and newspapers.
+Online public access catalog stations are provided to the Library's book collection, and online databases to its magazines and newspapers.
 Students can access the book and journal databases from both on and off campus.
-Over 50 journal databases are available on the web, located on the Library home page at www.gc.edu/gc/Library.asp.
+More than 50 journal databases are available on the Web, located on the Library homepage at www.gc.edu/gc/Library.asp.
 Books are arranged according to the Library of Congress Classification system.
 Periodicals and newspapers, with back issues, are on open shelves; and microforms are available for users.
-The Library has a book collection of over 36,000 volumes and more than 160 periodical titles, plus more than 39,000 electronic books.
-The media collection includes DVD, VHS video tapes, CDs, and microforms.
-Special subject collections include Texana, Galveston History, and health occupations materials.
+The Library has a book collection in excess of 40,000 volumes and more than 100 periodical titles, plus an additional 36,000 electronic books.
+The media collection includes DVDs, VHS videos, CDs and microforms.
+Special subject collections include Texana, Galveston History and health occupations materials.

-The book collection is divided into a reference section and a circulating area.
-In addition to an open, wellorganized and accessible collection, the Library provides other services including reference services, group and individual orientations, preparation of subject lists and bibliographies, and an interlibrary loan system covering other academic libraries.
-Additionally, the Library participates in the TexShare program, which allows students to check out books from other college libraries and universities.
+The book collection is divided into Reference and Circulating areas.
+In addition to an open, well-organized and accessible collection, the Library also provides other services including reference services, group and individual orientations, and preparation of subject lists and bibliographies.
+Additionally, the Library participates in both an interlibrary loan system with other academic libraries as well as the TexShare program, which allow students to check out books from other college libraries and universities.

-A student ID card must be left at the circulation desk when borrowing reserve and audiovisual materials.
-Most materials are borrowed for two weeks.
-Renewals may be requested.
+A student ID is required when borrowing books, reserve, and audiovisual materials.
+Most materials are loaned for two weeks, but renewals may be requested.
 Damaged, mutilated, late, or lost materials will be subject to fines and/or replacement costs.
-Official records and grades will be held until obligations are cleared at the end of each term.
-Out of consideration for others, quiet and orderly behavior is expected.
-ID cards are required to use all computers in the Library area.
-Neither food nor drinks are allowed in the Library.
+Official records and grades will be held until materials or obligations are cleared at the end of each term.
+Out of consideration for others, quiet and orderly behavior is expected in the Library.
+Student passwords are required to use all computers in the Library area.
+Food, drinks, and cell phones are only allowed in the Library's Cyber Café.

-Photocopying machines and printers are available for a nominal fee.
+A photocopying machine is available for a nominal fee.
 All materials copied are subject to copyright laws.
-The Learning Resource Center also provides a computer laboratory for student use.
+LRC also provides a computer laboratory for student use.
 An array of computer programs is available on the college network.
 Additionally, the Library provides Galveston College with a broad range of services which support students, faculty, and staff.